gvwilson/sensibleadventures/misc/bear-02.md

 same sound as the metal grass had made.
 He took a deep breath, held it for a second, then spurred his horse to a trot.

-Prince Lormay expected to find the smugglers waiting at the top of a hill, or on the far side of a stream.
+Prince Thokmay expected to find the smugglers waiting at the top of a hill, or on the far side of a stream.
 His teachers had told him over and over again how important it was to make use of whatever defenses the ground offered.
 Instead, they were gathered around the stump of